 I couldn’t imagine accomplishing the same task in an hour, but I recently surprised myself with this silk rose and eucalyptus wreath.
 I whipped it up during Mister’s naptime and couldn’t be happier with it.
 It was fun and super easy.

 I bought all my materials from Amazon (what don’t I buy from Amazon these days?)
 Here’s what you’ll need:

 - Floral tape

 - Wire cutters

-- Eight Artificial Silver Dollar Eucalyptus Bush in Grey Green
+- Eight (two orders) Artificial Silver Dollar Eucalyptus Bush in Grey Green

 The first thing you’ll need is some floral tape.
 I cut four to five-inch lengths for each eucalyptus sprig to give myself plenty of room (you can always trim off the excess).

 Begin by cutting the eucalyptus sprig ends down to two-inch tails.
 Using floral tape, attach the first piece to the wire wreath by wrapping them together.
 I used the second-most (that’s a word, right?) outer ring of the wreath because I wanted the finished product to look larger and fuller than 12 inches.

 Repeat this process by alternating the eucalyptus bush and spray sprigs all the way around the wreath form.